 “It’s not practical to get rid of procedures where people waive their trial rights.
 But it is also important that all those involved in the justice system appreciate the potential for defendant rights to be infringed, and work to protect defendants in guilty plea systems,” Dr. Helm comments in a release.
 “More needs to be done to protect vulnerable defendants.
 The state has an obligation to ensure they have a fair trial, and the option of a full trial and pleading not-guilty should be accessible to them.
 This may be facilitated, for example, through the provision of financial assistance, or, monitoring devices to allow release on bail.”

 The study’s authors say that changes should be made to the current legal system to ensure that a defendant isn’t effectively punished for simply exercising their right to a fair trial.
+Others believe that new legal technology could also improve access to more cost effective legal services.

 The study is published in The Journal of Law and Society.